Accio/MCBDD/index.md

 ## Preparation

-To prepare for the course, please make sure (1) that you have acquired required prior knowledge, (2) that you register for regular Zoom meetings, and (3) that you can commit enough time to the course.
+To prepare for the course, please (1) check that you have acquired required prior knowledge, (2) be aware that the lecture will take place on Zoom, (3) fill the pre-course survey (optional) and (4) make sure that you have to commit enough time to the course.

 First, you should be familiar with the content covered by the course series [*Introduction to Applied Mathematics and Informatics In Drug Discovery*](https://www.amidd.ch) that run in fall semesters.
 Slides of that course are available in the link.

-Second, due to the coronavirus pandemic, the course in 2021 will take place online with *Zoom*.
-Please register yourself once for regular Zoom meetings with [this link at https://unibas.zoom.us]().
-The registration is necessary both for students who want to get credits and for auditors.
+Second, due to the coronavirus pandemic, the MCBDD course in 2021 will take place online with *Zoom*.
+The meeting link is shared with registered participants via Email.

+To make the course useful and valuable for you, I invite you to fill [the pre-course survey](https://forms.gle/Eqyb75V2JNZSH3qWA).
+This is optional.
+I strongly encourage you to do so though because your opinions help to shape the course.

 Finally please note that the course requires about 2-4 hours' time each week for reading assignments or programming tasks.